dwyl/dbschema-demo/README.md

 and exits with a non-zero status.
 If the script completes successfully, it exits with a status of `0`.

 We make use of the environment variables defined in the `docker-compose.yml` file to create the connection and output paths.

-#### 6. Creating a `Github Actions` workflow and generating artifact
+#### 6. Create a `Github Actions` Workflow to Generate Artifacts

-Now we have all we need to run `DbSchema` headlessly and generate the HTML5 documentation of the database **inside a Github Actions workflow**.
+Now we have all we need to run `DbSchema` headless and generate the `HTML5` docs of the database
+**inside a Github Actions workflow**.
-We will be generating an artifact, which will contain the HTML5 documentation page.
+We will be generating an artifact, which will contain the `HTML5` docs page.

-Create your workflow file (e.g.: `generate_html.yml`) in the `.github/workflows` directory:
+Create your workflow file (e.g.: `generate_html.yml`)
+in the `.github/workflows` directory:

 ```yaml
 name: DbSchema Workflow